pearlpatel207/ImageScraper/README.md

-# ImageScraper
+# Meme Scraper
-Web Scraper Implemented in Python using Selenium and BeautifulSoup for downloading images
+Web Scraper Implemented in Python using Selenium and BeautifulSoup for downloading memes from 9gag